cjb/codex-blackboard/README.md

     $ cd ~/3rdParty
     $ git clone git://github.com/meteor/meteor.git
     $ cd meteor
-    $ git checkout release/0.6.0
+    $ git checkout release/0.6.2
     $ cd ~/bin ; ln -s ~/3rdParty/meteor/meteor .

 Note that meteor can run directly from its checkout, and figure out where to find the rest of its files itself.
 (But it only follows a single symlink to its binary; a symlink can't point to another symlink.)

-The second option is "easier" but gives me the willies.
-It's also not clear how to install archival versions of meteor:
+The second option is "easier" but gives me the willies:

     $ curl https://install.meteor.com | /bin/sh

 and then something like:

     $ cd codex-blackboard
-    $ meteor update --release 0.6.0
+    $ meteor update --release 0.6.2
+    $ meteor run

 You should probably watch the screencast at http://meteor.com to get a sense of the framework; you might also want to check out the examples they've